 If you have a conflict with one of the exam dates, it is your responsibility to discuss it with me within one week of the announcement of the midterm dates and provide documentation of the conflict.
-If your documentation is approved, you will be allowed to write a make-up exam.
+If your documentation is approved, you will be allowed to write a make-up exam at 4:30PM on the Thursday prior to the regularly scheduled exam (date and time tentative).
 Make-up midterms may or may not be the same format as the regularly scheduled midterm.